 The Deemed Loan to the Originator initially represents the consideration paid by the Company in respect of the acquisition of an interest in securitised Receivables and is subsequently adjusted due to repayments made by the Originator to the Company.
 The Deemed Loan to the Originator is carried at amortised cost using the effective interest method.
-The subordinated loan provided by the Originator to the Company is the main form of credit enhancement for the Notes.
-The subordinated loan is netted off against the Deemed Loan to the Originator since they have the same counterparty.
-The Company will repay the subordinated loan to the Originator only if it first receives an equivalent amount from the Originator.
+The Deferred Purchase Price as defined in the Offering Circular provided by the Originator to the Company is the main form of credit enhancement for the Notes.
+The Deferred Purchase Price is netted off against the Deemed Loan to the Originator since they have the same counterparty.